patriksvensson/blog/input/posts/2020/targeting-arm-for-windows-in-rust.md

 ## Toolchain targets

-One thing to know is that ARM64, or `aarch64-pc-windows-msvc` as the toolchain target is known as is that it belongs in `tier 2` of Rust's platform support.
+One thing to be aware of is that ARM64, or `aarch64-pc-windows-msvc` as the toolchain target is known as, is that it belongs in `tier 2` of Rust's platform support.

 While tier 1 is "_Guaranteed to run_", tier 2 is only "_Guaranteed to build_".